Research shows that a good breakfat may be good for your heart. (1)

 For both plans, the women ate three meals and two snacks by the end of each day, and under each plan, they were allowed, if they wanted it, a mid-morning chocolate-covered cookie.

-After the breakfast-free period, the women also showed poorer insulin sensitivity.
+After the not-eating-till-noon plan, the women also showed poorer insulin sensitivity.
 Over time, poor insulin sensitivity, known as insulin resistance, can lead to higher and higher blood sugar levels and possibly type 2 diabetes.

-Past research indicates that what you eat at breakfast matters a great deal, too.
-Your best bet: whole grain cereals.
-Scientists have found that adults who consumed whole grain cereals in the morning had markedly lower daily fat and cholesterol intakes than did those who ate other foods at breakfast – or omitted breakfast.(2) Research using data from the National Health and Nutrition Examination reached similar conclusions.(3) Another study also found that daily total and saturated fat intakes were reduced only when breakfast contained cereals.(4)
+Your best healthy breakfast bet: whole grain cereals.
+Scientists have found that adults who consumed whole grain cereals in the morning had markedly lower daily fat and cholesterol intakes than did those who ate other foods at breakfast.(2) Research using data from the National Health and Nutrition Examination reached similar conclusions.(3) Another study also found that daily total and saturated fat intakes were reduced only when breakfast contained cereals.(4)

 - American Journal of Clinical Nutrition, 2005; 81: 388.